 Flavor (15 E Centre St), American bistro small plates, craft cocktails, Sunday brunch, Friday/Saturday late night kitchen and Happy Hours.
 Upstairs Attic Friday night Queeraoke and Booze Bingo, plus third Saturdays Ladies' Nights.

 Gallery (1735 Maryland Ave) mixed men and women locals' tavern and restaurant, African-American fare, good jukebox music variety, bottles to go.

 Grand Central (1001 N Charles St), popular video bar and Disco dance club complex, karaoke nights, upstairs Loft Bar with outdoor deck and Saturday women's nights, Sunday Afternoon Tea, Elekroshock first Satudays and other special theme nights each month.

 Leon's (870 Park Ave), after almost 60 years, truly a gay institution "where Uniqueness and Imagination Rule."
-Meat or veggie burgers, paninis, tacos, and stir fries at Steampunk Alley, (227 W Chase St).
-Wi-Fi access.
+Find meat or veggie burgers, paninis, tacos, and stir fries at Steampunk Alley (227 W Chase St), with WiFi access.

 Mixers (6037 Belair Rd) mixed gay/straight club, Fridays are gayest, easy parking out on the North East side, weekend DJs, good sounds, patio deck, monthly drag extravaganza.

 The Rowen Tree (1633 S Charles St), South Baltimore neighborhood gay bar, good prices, karaoke, special seasonal drinks, mixed crowd.